 Woman releasing gold fishes outside Imamzadeh-ye Ali Ebn-e Hamze, Shiraz Chador-clad woman releasing gold fishes outside the shrine.

-Walked north through Melli park where we saw a lot of tents.
-The Iranian people sure loves to picnic.
+Walked north through Melli park where there was a lot of tents, as the Iranian people sure loves to picnic.
 I tried the odd local specialty Faloodeh, some sort of frozen starch lime juice with rose water.
 Weird but not bad.

 Our path led us to Aramgah-e Hafez, where the beautiful tomb of national poet Hafez brought lots of people into the night.

-Getting past the crowd made me hungry, and after a long walk westbound we found the best kebab in town near the Gas Park.
-The fitting end to the evening was a furious cab ride home, which cost 20 000 rial but was more entertaining than any roller-coaster I’ve ever tried.
+Getting past the crowd made me hungry, and after a long walk westbound we found the best kebab in town near the gas field.
+A fitting end to the evening was the furious cab ride home, which cost 20 000 rial but more entertaining than any roller-coaster I’ve ever tried.

 Tomb of Hafez in Shiraz Tomb of national poet Hafez.